KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 ## Docker layers

 Docker has an additional innovation which I love.
-Docker let's you create base images which your application can build on.
+Docker lets you create base images which your application can build on.
 Since all static sites need about the same Nginx configuration, I created a [base Nginx Docker image](https://github.com/KyleAMathews/docker-nginx) I can use (and anyone else) whenever building a new static website.